taunoe/tauno-monitor/README.md

 It aims to be beginner-friendly, small and easy to use.
 Not feature-rich and professional.

-It remembers the last settings (Theme, Baud Rate, Port etc).
+It remembers the last settings (Theme, Baud Rate, Port etc) and can log data to file.

 ## Important